tarwn/lessthandot-hugo/blogs/content/posts/2012-12-10-testing-httpwebresponse.md

 _The source code for this post is located on github, with the sample service implementation and test projects: [tarwn/TestableHttpWebResponse][2]_

-## Let&#8217;s Start with the Tests
+## Let's Start with the Tests

-I&#8217;ve created a sample service implementation with two API call implementations.
+I've created a sample service implementation with two API call implementations.
 Each one builds a WebRequest, executes it, and analyzes the response.
 A retry policy wraps around the request execution, evaluating exceptions to determine whether to retry or map them to a local exception type to be rethrown.

 Here is an example of one of those calls and the synchronous method it uses internally: